 The first paragraph is from the Bhagavad-Gita; the second paragraph is Swami Prabhupada's interpretation

 Prabhupada says that sex is only for making children; forbidden otherwise.

 The Bhagavad-Gita does not say that — it says only that sex should not be performed against religious

-principles, like no adultery or seducing children, or such things.
+principles, like no adultery or molesting children, or such things.
 Prabhupada decided all on his

 own that sex is only for making children, and that married couples could not enjoy sex just for the

 joy of it.

 And in his ashrams, married couples had to sleep separated in sex-segregated quarters, just to